Creeping Phlox, Mounding Phlox: Easy To Grow Perennial Plants

 In general, most phlox prefers a minimum of 1″ of water per week.
 However, areas which get hot may require more water for the plants.
 It’s important to always water phlox, whether creeping phlox or the mounding varieties, down at the base of the plant.
 In fact, it’s easiest to simply use drip irrigation around phlox as it will reduce the risk of powdery mildew or other plant diseases.

 A good rule of thumb for the phlox plant is that if you can feel moisture in the soil when you stick your finger a couple inches beneath the soil’s surface, you should be alright.
 Adding mulch to retain soil moisture is advisable.
+Humidity tolerance for phlox plants is wide.

 Rich soils are optimal for phlox plants.
 The soil for your creeping phlox should be on the alkaline side of neutral (6.5-7.0), so if your soil is acidic, a bit of horticultural lime would be a good addition.
 Lots of organic matter in the soil is preferred, so be sure you amend your soil with aged manure or compost.